Sweet Dreams (Alan Walker and Imanbek song)

-"Sweet Dreams" is a song by British-Norwegian DJ Alan Walker and Kazakh Imanbek, released as a single on 11 June 2021.
+"Sweet Dreams" is a song by British-Norwegian DJ Alan Walker and Kazakh DJ Imanbek, released as a single on 11 June 2021.
 The song samples the Scatman John track "Scatman (Ski-Ba-Bop-Ba-Dop-Bop)" and was a hit in both Norway and Sweden.

 A remix contest of "Sweet Dreams" was launched in partnership of Alan Walker and the digital workstation, FL Studio.

 Music video

 The music video was released on Alan Walker's channel on 11 June 2021.
 It shows two car racers racing in a desert landscape.
-The music video currently has over 19.5 million views.
+The music video currently has over 26.9 million views.

 Remixes

 The two producers also released a remix package titled Sweet Dreams Remixes that contained the following tracks: